-Policy 18 Design Standards for Development

-Design of all development will seek, where appropriate, to:

-a) minimise the effect of the development on climate change;

-b) reflect and reinforce the traditional pattern and character of the surrounding area, and reinforce the local vernacular and local distinctiveness, whilst encouraging innovation in design and use of materials;

-c) use materials and landscaping that will complement the setting of the development; d) demonstrate sustainable use of resources (including the minimisation of energy, waste and water usage) throughout construction, within the future maintenance arrangements, and for any decommissioning which may be necessary; e) reduce the need to travel;

-f) take account of the amenity enjoyed by neighbouring properties and ensure all proposals are designed to help create healthy, safe, affordable environments that can be enjoyed by everyone; g) accord with the design standards and palette of materials set out in the Sustainable Design Guide and any other supplementary guidance produced relating to design for new developments.

-All proposals must be accompanied by a statement which sets out how these requirements have been met, and include the sustainability checklist as set out in the Sustainable Design Guide.

-Policy 19 Reducing Carbon Emissions in Development
+Delieu 40 Decien Standarda fan Develannaart Background and Justification Policy 18 Design Standards for Development Design of all development will seek, where These policies support the National Park Plan's appropriate, to: strategic objectives for: appropriate, to.
+Landscape, Built and Historic Environment a) minimise the effect of the development on climate Biodiversity change; Geodiversity b) reflect and reinforce the traditional pattern and Culture and Traditions character of the surrounding area, and reinforce the • Energy local vernacular and local distinctiveness, whilst • Water encouraging innovation in design and use of • Air materials; Sustainable Communities c) use materials and landscaping that will Economy and Employment complement the setting of the development ; Housing d) demonstrate sustainable use of resources Transport and Communications (including the minimisation of energy, waste and Waste Management water usage) throughout construction, within the Sustainable Tourism future maintenance arrangements, and for any Outdoor Access and Recreation decommissioning which may be necessary; e) reduce the need to travel; 5.9 A move towards sustainable development is a key f) take account of the amenity enjoyed by aim of both the UK and Scottish Governments, thus neighbouring properties and ensure all proposals ensuring that environmental concerns are at the heart of are designed to help create healthy, safe, affordable policy making within the public sector. environments that can be enjoyed by everyone; g) accord with the design standards and palette of 5.10 National Policy through the revised Planning etc materials set out in the Sustainable Design Guide (Scotland) Act 2006 explicitly requires that planning and any other supplementary guidance produced authorities include, throughout all their policy relating to design for new developments. development and decision making, measures which contribute to sustainable development.
+This is re- All proposals must be accompanied by a statement enforced through topic-based guidance and advice which sets out how these requirements have been relating to all forms of development which are met, and include the sustainability checklist as set considered through the planning process. out in the Sustainable Design Guide.
+5 11 The Caimpoorme National Dark Dian as as a raw 5.11 The Cairngorms National Park Plan sees a new opportunity to focus attention on sustainable Policy 19 Reducing Carbon Emissions in development and the National Park Authority will find innovative ways of building on existing links between Development the economy, the natural environment and communities, Development with a total cumulative floorspace of the economy, the natural environment and commutes, and in the protection of the resources and special

-Development with a total cumulative floorspace of 500 square metres or more should incorporate on-site zero and low carbon equipment contributing at least an extra 15% reduction in carbon dioxide emissions beyond the 2007 Building regulations carbon dioxide emissions standard.
+Development with a total cumulative floorspace of 500 square metres or more should incorporate onsite zero and low carbon equipment contributing at least an extra 15% reduction in carbon dioxide emissions beyond the 2007 Building regulations carbon dioxide emissions standard.